elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

   ]
 ```

-Here the `userInfo` value is being created every time `showUserLazy` is called, so the .lazy always sees it as changed, because records are compared by reference.
+Here the `userInfo` value is being created every time `showUserLazy` is called, so the `lazy` always sees it as changed, because records are compared by reference.

 ### Gotcha: New view function passed to Html.Lazy functions